-Mr Campbell brings extensive experience in the role as CFO.
+Mr Campbell brings extensive experience to the Finance function at Arminius Capital.
 He graduated with a double degree in Accounting and Finance from the Queensland University of Technology, Australia, following other tertiary studies in the United States.

 Having been granted a registered tax agent license at the age of 22 and completing his Chartered Accounting degree, Mr Campbell founded a successful tax accountancy practice in Brisbane, Australia.
 After a number of years of the firm’s successful establishment, Luke accepted an offer to join a client of the firm in the sporting consumer goods industry to expand the business globally.

 Following the establishment of in-country office premises in the United States and the United Kingdom, Mr Campbell led the growth of the global business from $3M to over $55M in 4 years.
 Along this growth path, he led the acquisition of a number of brands under his parent company across various industries, expanding distribution into 60 countries globally and employing over 100 full time staff across multiple jurisdictions.

 Mr Campbell has also been a director of Capstone Foundation Ltd since 2012, a not-for-profit entity with the philanthropic purpose to alleviate poverty and advance community development in developed, developing and under-developed countries all over the world.

 Mr Campbell is a member of both the Institute of Chartered Accountants Australia and New Zealand & the Australian Institute of Company Directors.